 A: No. You must complete a new payment form for each passport application.

 Q: After a successful payment is made via Pay.gov for my passport renewal, where should I mail the email confirmation and completed DS-82 application?

-A: Please mail your electronic payment confirmation, current passport, a bank draft for a return envelope fee, passport photo, and signed DS-82 application to the U.S. Embassy in Bangkok.
+A: Please mail your electronic payment confirmation, current passport, a payment confirmation for a courier pass back, passport photo, and signed DS-82 application to the U.S. Embassy in Bangkok.

 If you are resident in Thailand, please mail your documents to U.S. Embassy Bangkok.

 Q: What are the steps for paying online for my U.S. passport renewal via Pay.gov?

 - Await email confirmation for passport payment